top of page

 The Three Armageddons of Enniscorty Sweeny is so damned slippery.
 “It is slippery, General, slippery,” Austro said modestly.

-So where to start?
-Probably by spending time with the book’s alternate-history timeline, particularly with the role Bernard Baruch plays in Lafferty’s alternative 20th-century.
-The timeline is a grad course on what Lafferty loves and hates.
-I have been thinking about the timeline on and off for a few months because of how brazenly it omits the Jewish Holocaust and then uses Bernard Baruch.
-After mentioning Baruch briefly in an online comment this week, it seems to me worth laying out why Baruch matters.
-If you want to think about how 3A plays its cards like Bob Hamman, look at how Lafferty sets up the first black president, Harold Standpipe, early in the novella and then uses the goodwill earned to insulate his later move.
-That is what the old ladies at the bridge table call a sound bridge player.
+So, where to start?
+Probably by spending some time with the book’s alternate-history timeline.
+I think we should consider the role Bernard Baruch plays in Lafferty’s alternative 20th-century.
+The timeline is a grad course on what Lafferty loves and hates, and I have been thinking about the timeline on and off for a few months.
+It brazenly omits the Jewish Holocaust and then does something odd: it patches over those Jewish Holocaust years with an image of Bernard Baruch.
+After mentioning Baruch briefly in an online comment this week, it seems worth laying out why Baruch matters.
+To see how 3A plays its cards like Bob Hamman, look at how Lafferty sets up the first black president, Harold Standpipe, early in the novella and then uses the goodwill earned to insulate what it does with Baruch.
+Several people have approved of Lafferty and Standpioe.
+No one has mentioned Baruch, probably because they have not noticed.
+That is what the old ladies at the bridge table call a good play.
+The last American president mentioned in the book is a native American.

-I will say a little about Bernard Baruch, then show how I think Lafferty uses him in The Three Armageddons.
-If the book is ever discussed well, any minimal test for an adequate interpretation will need to explain why the American president during the Holocaust-that-never-happened affair was Jewish and why he was one Jew in particular, then connect that to the reparations issue that becomes important.
+A minimal test for an adequate interpretation of 3A will be to explain why the American president during the Holocaust-that-never-happened affair was Jewish; more importantly, why he was one Jew in particular.
+It will then need to connect those facts to the reparations satire that becomes so important late in the novella.
 I believe that Lafferty is being exceptionally pissy here, implying that Baruch was a corrupting influence behind both the Democrats and the Republicans.

 Bernard Mannes Baruch (1870–1965) was an influential American financier and statesman who served for decades as an informal but powerful advisor to multiple U.S. presidents.
 He is exactly the kind of figure for whom the term éminence grise exists.
 After making a killing on the New York Stock Exchange, he left Wall Street during World War I to help direct the nation’s economic mobilization as chairman of the War Industries Board.
 He later advised Franklin D. Roosevelt during World War II, contributing to the acceleration of war production and to policy formation both at home and abroad.
 After the war, Baruch remained at the center of geopolitics, representing the United States on the United Nations Atomic Energy Commission.
 The Cold War?
 Baruch coined the term in 1947.